-At FernLeaf, we embrace a hands-on, student-centered approach to instruction (check out the Innovative Practices tab to learn more).
-Our teachers begin with a strong academic foundation and insert their own inspiration, expertise, and passions to bring learning to life.
+At FernLeaf, we embrace a hands-on, student-centered approach to instruction.
+Talented FernLeaf teachers start with the NC Standard Course of Study and infuse it with their own inspiration, expertise, and passions to bring learning to life.

 ASSESSING STUDENT LEARNING